javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 Our demo project is the simple Groovy application based on Spring Boot.
 Clone it from [https://github.com/javers/javers-vs-envers](https://github.com/javers/javers-vs-envers).

-Let’s start from the domain model.
+Let’s start with the domain model.
 There are only two classes: Employee and Address.
 Employees are organized in tree structures.

 ##### [`Employee.groovy`](https://github.com/javers/javers-vs-envers/blob/master/src/main/groovy/org/javers/organization/structure/domain/Employee.groovy)